dabeaz/curio/docs/reference.rst

    Wait for the task to terminate.
 Returns the value returned by the task or raises a :exc:`TaskError` exception if the task failed with an exception.
    This is a chained exception.
-The `__cause__` attribute of this exception contains the actual exception raised in the task.
+The `__cause__` attribute of this exception contains the actual exception raised by the task when it crashed.
+   If called on a task that has been cancelled, the `__cause__` attribute is set to :exc:`CancelledError`.

 .. asyncmethod:: Task.cancel(*, timeout=None, exc=CancelledError)

    Cancels the task.
 This raises a :exc:`CancelledError` exception in the task which may choose to handle it.
 Does not return until the task is actually cancelled.
 If you want to change the exception raised, supply a different exception as the *exc* argument.
+If the task has already run to completion, this method does nothing and returns immediately.
+Returns True if the task is actually cancelled.
+False is returned if the task was already finished prior to cancellation.

 .. asyncmethod:: Task.cancel_children(*, timeout=None, exc=CancelledError)